WhitelightningDev/PoisePMS/README.md

 ## Features

-1. **Project Creation**: Users can input project details such as project name, building type, physical address, ERF number, total fee, total paid to date, and deadline.
+1. **Project Creation**: First the database checks to see if it already sxistsif not then it will create the database and its tabbles.Users can input project details such as project name, building type, physical address, ERF number, total fee, total paid to date, and deadline.
 2. **Project Update**: Existing project details can be updated, including project name, building type, physical address, ERF number, total fee, total paid to date, and deadline.
 3. **Project Finalization**: Upon completion, projects can be finalized, marking them as "Finalized" in the database.
 4. **Project Deletion**: Users have the option to delete projects, along with associated architects, contractors, and customers.